For Patients

 IMMUcan receives support from the European Union (grant 821558) within the Innovative Medicine Initiative 2 program and from the European Federation of Pharmaceutical Industries.

-The project runs from March 2019, and will end in August 2024.
+The project runs from March 2019, and will end in June 2026.